Best Of16 min read

 • No-logs policy: Ideally audited by a third party.
 "We don't log" is easy to say; proving it is harder.

-• SOCKS5 proxy support: Useful if you want speed without full encryption on certain clients like qBittorrent or Deluge.
+• SOCKS5 proxy support: Useful if you want speed without full encryption on clients like qBittorrent or Deluge.

 How We Evaluated These Tools